-- (1) The level of a Participant's Qualitative Performance will be measured by the CEO (in the case of the CCO, jointly by the Audit and Ethics Committee and the CEO), subject to approval by the Compensation Committee, based on the level of attainment (below threshold, threshold, target, or maximum) of the Participant's Qualitative Performance GoalsStandards for the Performance Period.
-In the case of the CEO, the level of the CEO's Qualitative Performance will be measured by the Compensation Committee subject to review and approval by the Board. - (2) For purposes of determining the level of attainment of a Participant's Qualitative Performance Goal for the Performance Period related to Asset Class/Investment Type Performance, except as provided in Sections 5.8 and 5.9, as a starting point, Asset Class/Investment Type Performance will be based on three-year rolling historical performance measured between September 1 and the following August 31 of the applicable year relative to top quartile performance of a universe of peer funds as determined annually by the Compensation Committee.
-The Qualitative Performance Standard will be measured systematically as part of each Participant's annual performance appraisal process aimed at evaluating, using predetermined standard criteria established before the beginning of each Performance Period, each Participant's adherence to UTIMCO's cultural values, and may include multi-rater feedback regarding a variety of contributions and behaviors needed for organizational success such as interpersonal relationship skills, accountability, effective teamwork, etc. - Participant's Qualitative Performance GoalsStandard for the Performance Period, the Participant will receive 0% (threshold level) if he or she fails to complete any of his or her Qualitative Performance GoalsStandards for that Performance Period, target level if he or she successfully completes 50% of his or her Qualitative Performance Goals for that Performance Period, and the maximum level if he or she successfully completes 100% of his or her Qualitative Performance GoalsStandards for that Performance Period (with interpolation for levels of attainment between threshold, target, and maximum).
+(1) The level of a Participant's Qualitative Performance will be measured by the CEO (in the case of the CCO, jointly by the Audit and Ethics Committee and the CEO), subject to approval by the Compensation Committee, based on the level of attainment (below threshold, threshold or maximum) of the Participant's Qualitative Performance Standards for the Performance Period.
+In the case of the CEO, the level of the CEO's Qualitative Performance will be measured by the Compensation Committee subject to review and approval by the Board.

+- (2) The Qualitative Performance Standard will be measured systematically as part of each Participant's annual performance appraisal process aimed at evaluating, using predetermined standard criteria established before the beginning of each Performance Period, each Participant's adherence to UTIMCO's cultural values, and may include multi-rater feedback regarding a variety of contributions and behaviors needed for organizational success such as interpersonal relationship skills, accountability, effective teamwork, etc. - (3) For purposes of determining the level of attainment of each Participant's Qualitative Performance Standard for the Performance Period, the Participant will receive 0% (threshold level) if he or she fails to complete any of his or her Qualitative Performance Standards for that Performance Period and the maximum level if he or she successfully completes 100% of his or her Qualitative Performance Standards for that Performance Period (with interpolation for levels of attainment between threshold and maximum).